 Rather set your priorities and act accordingly.

 Here’s the golden rule!
 Whenever you leave for home, keep you tomorrow’s tasks ready.
 You must have a plan of action for your entire week, month, and quarter.

-Of course, things may change on your daily schedule, but if you have your priorities for the day, it will help you accomplish more things on an everyday basis.
+Of course, things may change on your daily schedule, but if you have your priorities for the day and utilize an employee scheduling app it will help you accomplish more things on an everyday basis.